rongfu-dsb/MPG-SAM2/README.md

   </a>
 </div>

 ![](picture/visualization.jpg)

 ## News

 [June 26th, 2025] 🔥MPG-SAM 2 has been accepted by ICCV 2025!
 We have open-sourced the code and model.

+## Notice

+[August 9th, 2025] The **Figure 2** in both the ICCV camera-ready version and earlier arXiv versions contains errors.
+Please refer to the **latest version on arXiv** for the correct diagram.

 ## Contents